PardeepSB/DigitalFilterDesigner/README.md

   but the audio output/playback is then delayed by that increase (we have set the recording intervals to 1 seconds)

-- (TAKE OUT ONCE RECODED)
-The signals are not plotted directly on the GUI, however they are still plotted and can be viewed
+- The signals are not plotted directly on the GUI, however they are still plotted and can be viewed

+## Suggested Future Implementation:

+- Display plot Visualizers on the GUI with ability to switch between the following
+	i.
+The input signal (Time and Frequency Response) ii.
+The filter’s frequency response
+	iii.
+The output signal (Time and Frequency Response)

+- Decrease window size for real-time implementation
+  (1 second to 0.1 second or less for reduced delay)

+- Implement Analog Filters, more window-sinc windows, and other missing filters such as Bessel, Chebyshev II, etc.

+- Allow user to chose when to start/stop recording of audio rather than restricting them to a time limit